dotnet/ai-samples/src/build-2024/docs/Exercise/05 Add Plugin (Bing Search).md

         .Build();
     ```

-1. Import Plugin from WebSearchEnginePlugin object by creating bing connector using Bing API key.
+1. Import the plugin from the WebSearchEnginePlugin object by creating a Bing connector using the Bing API key.

     ```csharp
     kernel.ImportPluginFromObject(new WebSearchEnginePlugin(